Dr-Lucas-Maldonado/Dr-Lucas-Maldonado.github.io/README.md

 ## 🚀 Leadership & Innovation
-As the **Head of Bioinformatics** at **STAMM Corporation**, I lead a multidisciplinary team in the development of advanced computational pipelines for genomic and transcriptomic analysis.
-My key contributions include:
+I have experience managing and leading multidisciplinary teams dedicated to developing advanced computational pipelines for genomic, transcriptomic, and proteomic analyses, as well as creating tailored bioinformatics software solutions.

+### 🔑 Key Contributions

-✅ **Establishing a _state-of-the-art_ bioinformatics infrastructure (HPC)** for high-throughput sequencing data analysis.
+- 🧠 Establishing a cutting-edge bioinformatics infrastructure (HPC) to support high-throughput sequencing data analysis, including large-scale datasets from single-cell RNA-seq, genomics, and proteomics.

-👨‍🔬 **Building _specialized bioinformatics teams_** focused on transcriptomics and **NGS-based precision medicine**.
+- 👥 Building and mentoring specialized bioinformatics teams across diverse domains such as transcriptomics, multi-omics, and NGS-based precision medicine.

-🧬 **Implementing _high-throughput sequencing strategies_** for research and clinical applications.
+- 🧪 Designing and implementing scalable sequencing strategies for research, clinical, and biotechnological applications.

+---

 ## 💻 Resume of Technical & Computational Skills